Underfloor heating blog

 In short, yes.
 Blog over, right?
 Well, no; it’s always handy to have answers for your customers when they inevitably ask this very question about the available underfloor heating designs and capabilities; we’re sure you’ve been there.
 So, let’s give you the facts.
-While underfloor heating is often seen as the new technology on the block, coming along to replace radiators - perceived as the archaic and traditional method of heating - it can indeed work alongside the radiator system for heating.
+While underfloor heating is often seen as the new technology on the block, coming along to replace radiators - perceived as the archaic and traditional method of heating - radiators and underfloor heating can work together very well.

 One common practice that people tend to opt for, as you’ll no doubt be aware, is the implementation of underfloor heating in a new build; extension, or otherwise.
 As such, radiators are often kept throughout the rest of the house and UFH installed only in the new section.
 Because the new build is likely to be concrete screed, it is the perfect time, as well as energy efficient, to install the UFH system.